losrobbos/coding-advanced-resources/README.md

 So we reached a classical "algorithmical challenge".

-And therefore we need to understand a bit more on datastructures.
+And therefore we need to understand a bit more on <b>DATA STRUCTURES</b>.
 E.g. the one above is a so called TREE.

 And then we need to know a bit on how to work with these data structures, e.g. to search inside them or convert them into something else.